 Using this website

-This website is run by the Her Majesty's Government Communications Centre.
+This website is run by His Majesty's Government Communications Centre.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 We’ve also made the website text as simple as possible to understand.